Andy Dorman: Loan at Bristol Rovers

 His second season in south London saw him limited to appearances for Palace's reserve team, and so Dorman made the move to League Two side Bristol Rovers on a loan deal in November 2011.
+Following his signing, he admitted that he thought that the club were still in League One.
 He made his debut for Rovers on 12 November in the FA Cup 3–1 win against Corby Town; Seven days later, Dorman made his league debut for the club in a 2–0 loss against Barnet.
 Dorman had initially signed until 2 January, which was extended by a further month.
 On 27 January 2012, he signed for the rest of the season, along with four other players.
 On 25 February 2012, Dorman scored his first goal in a 1–0 win over Rotherham United After scoring his first goal, Dorman spoke out about his frustration at wanting to get playing time after having his career revived at Bristol Rovers.
 Dorman also said he had experienced playing under three different managers during his loan spell, but saw the positive side of this.
 Towards the end of the season, Dorman scored his second goal in a 5–1 win over Accrington Stanley.
 After his loan spell at Bristol Rovers, Dorman did not rule out returning to the club after clarifying his future with Crystal Palace.